Okay. Got some booze to dull the pain. My wife’s out, so she won’t hear me yelling abuse at the screen. Let’s do this. I, Frankenstein.

 As a movie, it’s pretty bad.
 The plot is a cliché, the characters are two dimensional, the actors are mostly second rate — and the few first rate actors are phoning it in.
 It has a fairly simple premise, but just can’t stop explaining this premise.
 It doesn’t seem to understand the difference between ‘atmospheric’ and ‘slow’.

 What can I say that’s nice?
 It’s quite prettily shot, I guess.
 The CG is okay, and the way that killed demons turn into fire and go into the ground while gargoyles turn into light and go upwards is a cool touch.
 Some of the fight scenes aren’t bad.
 There’s lots of scenes of people entering or exiting a scene by breaking through a window and — Lord help me — I’m just dumb enough to enjoy that sort of thing.

 The flip side of that is the Monster is a straight up badass action hero, giving him little chance to give the character much in the way of humanity.
-He kills without mercy and tortured captured enemies when it suit him.
-This is a) pretty straightforward generic badass action hero stuff and therefore b) monstrous.
+He kills without mercy and tortures captured enemies when it suit him.
+This is a) pretty straightforward generic badass action hero stuff and therefore b) straightforwardly monstrous.

 Partly this failure comes because of Eckhart’s limitations as an actor, and partly it comes from the imperative of this sort of movie, in which all the characters need to be grim and hardbitten, showing a very small range of emotion.

 It could be better.
 Remember Karloff?
-Remember just how much of the Monster’s interiority he could display, even with his facial range limited by the heavy makeup.
+Remember just how much of the Monster’s interiority he could display, even with his facial range limited by the heavy makeup?
 By comparison, Eckhart shows us little of what is going on inside in his alleged search for a soul.

 Honestly, if you want to see ‘monster in search of humanity’ in an action movie setting, I recommend the Daniel Craig James Bond movies.
 They do it pretty well.
 Sometimes.